Stocks Sweep Higher on Wall Street as Profit Reports Roll in

 Given all those fears, though, big swings have become routine on Wall Street recently.
 The S&P 500 has been flip-flopping between weekly gains and losses over the last month, after a rough run where it dropped in 10 of 11 weeks.
 The swings have even hit hour to hour, with early morning gains quickly evaporating by the afternoon.
 On Monday, an early 1% gain gave way to a 0.8% loss.

-Stock markets overseas were mixed Tuesday.
+Stock markets overseas were mostly higher on Tuesday.
 Japan's Nikkei 225 rose 0.6% after reopening following Monday's national holiday, while Hong Kong's Hang Seng fell 0.9%.
 Indexes across much of Europe rallied.

 On Thursday, the European Central Bank is expected to raise interest rates for the first time in 11 years in hopes of knocking down high inflation.